don-bigdad/SpringBoot-Book-Shop/README.md

 To set up the project locally, follow these steps:
 1. Clone the repository: `git clone https://github.com/don-bigdad/SpringBoot-Book-Shop.git`
-2. Navigate to the project directory: `cd your_project`
+2. Navigate to the project directory: `cd SpringBoot-Book-Shop`
 3. Build the project using Maven: `mvn clean install`
 4. Run the application: `mvn spring-boot:run`
 ## Contact